-In forming a Qualifying Committee, the students should consult with their advisors and the two should mutually decide upon a set of faculty members who would be appropriate for the committee.
-The student should then submit this set of recommendations to both the Developmental Sciences Area Head and the Director of Graduate Studies of the home department.
+In forming a Qualifying Committee, the students should consult with their advisors and they should mutually decide upon a set of faculty members who would be appropriate for the committee.
+The student should then submit this set of recommendations to both the Developmental Sciences Area Head and the Director of Graduate Studies.
 Following any discussions that may be necessary with the student, the Director of Graduate Studies will make recommendations to the Dean of the Graduate School for the formal appointment of the Qualifying Committee at least 2 weeks prior to the day of the exam.
 The Qualifying Committee will also typically serve as the Dissertation Committee, although this is not a formal requirement.